Here in the Caribbean the weather is always fine! And that goes for Puerto Rico weather too.

 Don’t be fooled, you never know when it’s going to rain.
 It rains every day.
 The weather forecast consistently forecasts a 30% chance of rain, which basically means mostly sunny with some rain showers throughout the day lasting 5-10 minutes.
 If the weather forecasts the chance of rain 60% or higher, which is a rare thing, then you know it will be a rainy day, with spots of sun.
 Climate here has it’s variations from area to area.
 El Yunque Rain Forest averages 180 inches of rainfall yearly while the city of Ponce (southern part of the island) averages 40 inches a year.
 The temperature in the south is usually a few degrees higher than the north.
 Temperatures in the central interior mountains are always cooler than the rest of the island.

-The last major hurricane to hit Puerto Rico was Hurricane Georges on September 21,1998.
+Prior to Hurricanes Irma and Maria in 2017, the last major hurricane to hit Puerto Rico was Hurricane Georges on September 21,1998.
 Georges crossed the island from east to west, leaving a frightening path of destruction in every single town of the island.
 Seventeen inches of rain was reported in Utuado.
 Floods, landslides and debris obstructed roads and many towns were left isolated.
 Since then, there have been several close calls, but nothing major.
 Since 1998, Puerto Rico has worked very hard to improve it’s infrastructure and hurricane readiness, and then are plans in place to mitigate effects.
 El Yunque rainforest has long been considered the protector of Puerto Rico when hurricanes hit.
 The mountains are so high and vegetation so dense, that many hurricanes in history have been held up on the mountains, thereby mitigating the worst effects of the metro area and the other areas of Puerto Rico.
 For the best information on what is happening in the Caribbean during Hurricane season and tracking storms, take a look at Crown Weather

 The Bottom Lime